Targeting organ inflammation with LSALT peptide

 In April 2023, the company announced that it had safely increased the maximum daily dose of LSALT peptide to 20 mg per day in healthy, normal volunteers in a phase II human safety trial in Australia.
 Prior to this dose escalation trial, LSALT peptide was administered at a maximum of 5mg once daily, for up to 14 days, in hospitalized patients during a Phase II trial targeting inflammation in the lungs.

-The Phase II trial was an international, multi-center, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide (Metablok) as a treatment to prevent organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in patients infected with SARS-CoV-2 (COVID-19).
+Upon completion of a Phase I trial in 2020, Arch also completed a Phase II trial conducted in the United States, Turkey and Canada.
+The Phase II international, multi-center, randomized, double-blind, placebo-controlled, proof of concept trial was designed to investigate LSALT peptide’s efficacy in the prevention of acute inflammation in the kidney, known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in hospitalized patients infected with SARS-CoV-2

-The trial dosed 61 patients in an international, multi-center, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide as prevention of organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in patients infected with COVID-19 or emergent variants of the virus.
+The ARDS and AKI trial dosed 61 patients in an international, multi-center, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide as prevention of organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI).

 Additional information about the company’s Phase II trials can be found at ClinicalTrials.gov: